 Nonexempt employees that are paid on a salary basis are paid for a 40-hour workweek and do not earn additional pay unless they work more than 40 hours.

-Employees may be compensated for overtime (i.e., hours beyond 40 in a workweek) at timeand-a-half rate with compensatory time off (comp time) or direct pay.
-The following applies to all nonexempt employees:
+Employees may be compensated for overtime (i.e., hours beyond 40 in a workweek) at time-and-a-half rate direct pay.